Avadiablo/Cluedo-Arashi/README.md

 # Cluedo-Arashi
-A sleuth game, cluedo based, with Arashi and friends Maybe a little based on Humbug manor, a Text Adventure I love very much
+A sleuth game - cluedo based - with Arashi and friends Maybe a little based on Humbug manor - a Text Adventure that I love very much